(a) Appropriate language

 (a) General rule

-Conventional titles such as "Ms" or "Mr" may be included in the text before a person's name, but not in the footnotes.
+Conventional titles such as “Ms” or “Mr” may be included in the text before a person’s name, but not in citations.

-Honorific titles or titles indicating qualifications, such as "Dr", "Professor" or "the Hon" may also be included in the text.
-For the conventions surrounding the use of "Hon" for judges, see rule 1.1.6(d)(i) below.
-The only prefixed titles that should be included in the footnotes are peerage titles.
+Honorific titles or titles indicating qualifications, such as “Dr”, “Professor” or “the Hon” may also be included in the text.
+For the conventions surrounding the use of “Hon” for judges, see rule 1.1.6(d)(i) below.
+The only prefixed titles that should be included in citations are peerage titles (including when referring to Law Lords) and the courtesy title “Lord” or “Lady” for Justices of the Supreme Court of the United Kingdom.

-Post-nominal titles such as "QSM" should not be included after the name of the author of a source in either the text or the footnotes.
-The titles "QC" and "SC" may be included after the first reference to the author but omitted on subsequent occasions.
+Post-nominal titles such as “QSM” should not be included after the name of the author of a source in either the text or in citations.
+The titles “QC” and “SC” may be included after the first reference to the author in the text but omitted on subsequent occasions.
+In accordance with the rules for giving the names of the authors of secondary materials, post-nominal titles should not be used when citing to secondary materials (see for example rule 6.1.2(c)).

 (b) Parliamentarians

-Refer to Members of Parliament in the following way in the first reference (on subsequent occasions they may be referred to simply by their last name):
+Refer to Members of Parliament in the following way in the first reference (on subsequent occasions they may be referred to simply by a conventional title and their last name):

-Members of Parliament who are or have been members of the Executive Council, including most ministers, are commonly accorded the honorific "Honourable".
+Members of Parliament who are members of the Executive Council are accorded the honorific “Honourable”.
 Refer to them in the following way:

 It may be necessary to note that the person being referred to is no longer a Member of Parliament.
 This depends on the context.